kennysmithed/oels2021/oels_practical_wk9.md

 participant_final_label_set.push({object:object_filename,label:final_label});
 ```
 Third, we also save the trial data to the server as usual, using `save_iterated_learning_data`, to keep a more detailed record of the participant's response.

+The only annoying thing about this is that the `prompt` in the `image-button-response` plugin appears below the buttons, which looks terrible in this case, so we use a custom plugin, `image-button-response-promptabovebuttons`, which just repositions the prompt - we just load that custom plugin in the usual way, and use it instead of `image-button-response` here.

 We can then use this `make_production_trial` function (and the equivalent `make_observation_trial` function) to create a trial list of observation and production trials.
 That's what the next block of code does: `build_training_timeline` and `build_testing_timeline` both take an input language specified as a list of ``{object:object_filename,label:a_label}`` object-label pairs, and build a training or testing timeline.